pivasmilos/patterns/README.md

 Exploring design patterns in object-oriented design.

+## Structure

+Patterns are in individual folders in ./src.

+Some folders contain multiple patterns - especially the FiniteStateMachines dir which includes a State Machine Compiler (SMC) which compiles State Transition Tables into code that implements the give state machine.

 ## Nice resources
 - GoF Design Patterns book.
 - Uncle Bob's Clean Coders Video Series.
 (Includes the course on Design Patterns)